jacver/slope-notes/README.md

     - symbol on runcard for difficulty

-    - pink card font change to white

     - pagate cards? >5 resorts = new page

-    -- if no runs on a resort render something else

     -- 404 page render on error